rails/rails/guides/source/action_controller_overview.md

 [Composite key parameters](active_record_composite_primary_keys.html) contain multiple values in one parameter separated by a delimiter (e.g., a comma).
-Therefore, you will need extract each value so that you can pass them to Active Record.
-You can use the `extract_value` do that.
+Therefore, you will need to extract each value so that you can pass them to Active Record.
+You can use the `extract_value`  method to do that.

 For example, given the following controller: